alexsheppard21/44th-ARMA3-Mods/44th_ORBAT_mod/README.md

 1. Copy the `@44th_ORBAT` folder into your Arma 3 directory.
 2. Enable the mod in the Arma 3 launcher.
-3. In Eden Editor, find units under **44th Mods** in the asset browser, or place full sections via the group browser.
+3. In Eden Editor, place the full ORBAT from **44th Mods → Compositions**, or find individual units under **44th Mods** in the asset browser and full sections in the group browser.

 ## Author